Mac-Track/macTrack/README.md

 ## Stretch Goals:
 - Allow a user to tweak their macronutrient targets or change variables that will recalculate their target for them.
 - Create a page for a week view of their progress and an average for the week.
+- Allow user to change entries for previous days